 Blueberry Polenta Muffins

 Blueberries and cornmeal make a wonderful combination of flavors and textures.
 These simple muffins elevate the pedestrian blueberry muffin to a whole new level.
+If you'd like to use our organic dried blueberries, decrease the amount to 3/4 cup.

 - 1½ cup flour